- Hits: 9329

-The couple were to have one daughter, later well-known in some circles as the geneticist, Dr Marca Burns (born 4 January 1916 died 29 April 2008).
+The couple were to have two daughters - their first was Susannah, born 11th September 1914, died 12 June 1996.
+Marca was their second child, later well-known in some circles as the geneticist, Dr Marca Burns (born 4 January 1916 died 29 April 2008).
 Marca retained links with the refounded Communist Party, despite her advanced age she wrote a piece on Engels, food and the environment in Communist Review in 1991 that would have greatly interested her father.

 Emile Burns was a key behind the scenes figure, working with Harry Pollitt, in developing the Left Book Club with Victor Gollancz from 1936.
 Emile Burns played a major role in bringing forward a huge number of books which were specifically aimed at British audiences.

 Indeed, Burns was always closely associated with Harry Pollitt’s leadership, as became clear during the debates over the character of the war in 1939.
 Before Pollitt voluntarily relinquished his responsibilities as General Secretary he had been backed by Burns in the Political Bureau along with Willie Gallacher, JR Campbell, and Ted Bramley.
 Burns was especially critical in the Central Committee of Raji Palme Dutt’s handling of the whole matter.